 This article is about two time-tested ideas that rightly refuse to die.
 The first one is time sharing.
 The second one is about a way to manage complexity: Because some problems require inherently complex solutions, often the best approach is to move that complexity to areas of a system where complexity can be managed best.
 Grid computing ties these ideas together, and provides a practical way to solve one inherently complex problem: Managing desktop computers.

 Clustering emerged in recent years as the most important system architecture supporting highly available and scalable systems.
 This article, part of Artima's ongoing Innovative Architectures series, describes how Jini technology lays the foundation for dynamic clustering, while also reducing ongoing cluster maintenance and system administration.

-The first in an occasional Leading Edge Java series on innovative architectures, this article describes a distributed system design that extends J2EE with Jini tehnology to help manage banking devices in a cost-effective and decentralized manner.
+Ubiquitous high-bandwidth networking pushes computing increasingly away from the data center and into the network's edges.
+Branch office computing traditionally relied on client-server technologies with centrally located databases containing all system knowledge.
+The first in an occasional Leading Edge Java series on innovative architectures, this article describes a distributed system design developed by Rubean, A.G., that extends J2EE with Jini technology to help manage banking devices in a cost-effective decentralized manner.

-by Alexander Libman with Vladimir Gilbourd, November 25, 2005, 9 comments
+by Alexander Libman with Vladimir Gilbourd, November 25, 2005